 About the Crawford Family

-The territory we service is the Lower Peninsula of Michigan and the Eastern portion of the Upper Peninsula but we have sold markers in all areas of Michigan and into other States as well.
+The territory we service is the Lower Peninsula of Michigan and the Eastern portion of the Upper Peninsula.
+However, we have sold markers in all areas of Michigan and into other states as well.

 Our focus is satisfied customers.
-It is not our desire to make the most expensive sale (although we won't turn them down) but to sell the best product for the location and to best suit the needs and wishes of the customer.
-Monuments and markers do more than mark the grave of a loved one - they help memorialize the life of a family member or dear friend that has passed away.
-They help memorialize a life that will be remembered by family and friends of succeeding generations as they return to vist the gravesite.
+It is not our desire to make the most expensive sale, but to sell the best product for the site and to best suit the needs and wishes of the customer.
+Monuments and markers do more than mark a grave -- they memorialize the life of a loved one after they're gone for all of the family and friends of succeeding generations as they return to visit the gravesite.

 Bronze is good for a memorial and some cemeteries require them.
 They do tarnish and some require refinishing over time but the lettering and carving should be legible for many years to come.
-In this day and age bronze is more expensive than a similar size granite marker.
+In this day and age bronze is more expensive than a similarly sized granite marker.

 The material we sell is granite because of its price and durability.
 We also sell marble, bronze and some man-made materials.

-Most monument companies do not include a warranty with their memorials or they may include a one or five year guarantee.
+Most monument companies do not include a warranty with their memorials or they may include a one- or five- year guarantee.
 It is not often that a granite monument would need to be replaced but it does happen.
-Each granite memorial I sell comes with a warranty that states that the granite "will not crack, check or disintegrate in any manner" or it "will be replaced without cost or expense to the purchaser or his or her heirs upon request."
+Each granite memorial we sell comes with a warranty that states that the granite "will not crack, chip or disintegrate in any manner" or it "will be replaced without cost or expense to the purchaser or his or her heirs upon request."
 The company making that guarantee has been in business since 1917.

-In the 40+ years that I have been selling memorials I have had to replace five or six markers because of problems within the granite.
+In the 40+ years that I have been selling memorials, I have had to replace five or six markers because of problems within the granite.
 The warranty has covered each one with no cost to the customer.
-Sometimes the marker was replaced without the customer being aware there was a problem because I noticed it and corrected it before the family was aware of the problem.
+Sometimes the marker was replaced without the customer ever knowing there was a problem because I noticed it and corrected it before the family was aware of the problem.